mipuc/hts-engine-world/README.md

 # hts-engine-world

 This software contains an integration of the WORLD vocoder (https://github.com/mmorise/World) and the HTS_ENGINE API-1.10 (http://hts-engine.sourceforge.net).
+It also uses functions from the Speech Signal Processing Toolkit (SPTK) (http://sp-tk.sourceforge.net/).

 The main modification can be found in synthworld.cpp.